preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 ----------------
 This action makes it possible for a user to send feedback on a publishing page.

-The feedback will be sent to the page contact as an e-mail.
+Who the feedback is sent to is set in settings for the page, for example the page contact.

 (Only general settings for the button are available, see above).